Salzburg: Transport

-Salzburg Hauptbahnhof is served by comprehensive rail connections, with frequent east-west trains serving Vienna, Munich, Innsbruck, and Zürich, including daily high-speed ICE services.
-North-south rail connections also serve popular destinations such as Venice and Prague.
+Salzburg Hauptbahnhof is served by comprehensive rail connections, with frequent east–west trains serving Vienna, Munich, Innsbruck, and Zürich, including daily high-speed ICE services.
+North–south rail connections also serve popular destinations such as Venice and Prague.
 The city acts as a hub for southbound trains through the Alps into Italy.

-Salzburg Airport has scheduled flights to European cities such as Frankfurt, Vienna, London, Rotterdam, Amsterdam, Brussels, Düsseldorf, and Zürich, as well as Hamburg, Edinburgh and Dublin.
+Salzburg Airport has scheduled flights to European cities such as Frankfurt, Vienna, London, Rotterdam, Amsterdam, Brussels, Düsseldorf, and Zürich, as well as Naples, Hamburg, Edinburgh and Dublin.
 In addition to these, there are numerous charter flights.

 In the main city, there is the Salzburg trolleybus system and bus system with a total of more than 20 lines, and service every 10 minutes.
 Salzburg has an S-Bahn system with four Lines (S1, S2, S3, S11), trains depart from the main station every 30 minutes, and they are part of the ÖBB network.
 Suburb line number S1 reaches the world-famous Silent Night chapel in Oberndorf in about 25 minutes.

 Popular culture

-In the 1960s, The Sound of Music, based on the true story of Maria von Trapp, who took up with an aristocratic family and fled the German Anschluss, used locations in and around Salzburg and the state of Salzburg as filming locations.
+In the 1960s, The Sound of Music, based on the true story of Maria von Trapp, who took up with an aristocratic family and fled the German Anschluss, used locations in Salzburg and Salzburg State as filming location.

-The city briefly appears on the map when Indiana Jones travels through the city in Indiana Jones and the Last Crusade.
+The city briefly appears on the map when Indiana Jones travels through the city in the 1989 film Indiana Jones and the Last Crusade.

 Salzburg is the setting for the Austrian crime series Stockinger and an Austrian-German television crime drama series Der Pass.

 In the 2010 film Knight & Day, Salzburg serves as the backdrop for a large portion of the film.

+Salzburg was featured as one of the mystery destinations on the NBC reality competition series Destination X in 2025.